 At the Nov.
 10, 2020 Town Council meeting, Council approved a budget amendment to the Fiscal Year 2020-2021 budget, which includes funding for the park – moving the project forward.
 At its Dec.
 8, 2020 meeting, Town Council voted to enter into a comprehensive agreement with Faulconer Construction Company to build the park.

-Phase I construction is expected to begin in March 2021 and be completed by November 2022.
+Phase I construction began in May 2021 and is scheduled to be completed by November 2022.

 What are the expected traffic impacts of construction for Phase I?

 There are no major traffic impacts associated with Phase I construction.
 The new access road to the park will require construction of a right turn lane on Peppers Ferry Road (Route 114), which may require a lane closure but no detour.
 The traffic signal serving the park entrance and Quin W. Stuart Boulevard was constructed under a previous Town project.
 The construction traffic entering Peppers Ferry Road will be controlled and protected by this traffic signal.

 What is the Connector Road, and is it part of the park project?

 While the Connector Road will run through the park property, it is a separate project and is dependent on future funding.
 The Connector Road would provide another north-south thoroughfare for the town by ultimately connecting Peppers Ferry Road (adjacent to the park) to North Franklin Street (near the Food Lion Shopping Center/Waffle House).